Hardy Perennial Flowers to Brighten Your Garden in Summers

 Color of Blooms:

-They are in the shades of lemon-yellow, gold, and orange.
+They are in the shades of lemon yellow, gold, and orange.

-Approximately 2 feet
+Height: Approximately 2 feet

-Sunny area and well-drained soil.
+Planting Location: Sunny area and well-drained soil.

 Watering Needs:

 For their first season, they need to be well-watered.
+Water the soil instead of watering them from above.
+Once established, they can be highly drought resistant.

 Sowing:

 The flower is self-seeding, which means you may get more flowers than you planted.
-Y
+You can start seeding them 10 weeks before the last frost date.
+Scatter seeds and gently press them into the soil.

 Water them thoroughly until you start seeing flowers.
 Sow them at least 10-12 inches apart.
+The seed is directly sown in the garden, ideally 4-6 weeks before the last frost date.
+The flowers bloom in late summer.

 Rudbeckia seeds are available on Amazon.com